awsdocs/amazon-s3-userguide/doc_source/batch-ops-copy-example-bucket-key.md

 1. For **Output format**, choose **CSV**\.

-1. In the **Additional fields \- optional** section, choose **Encryption** and any other report fields that interest you\.
+1. \(Optional\) In the **Additional fields – *optional*** section, choose **Encryption** and any other report fields that interest you\.
 Set the frequency for report deliveries to **Daily** so that the first report is delivered to your bucket sooner\.

 1. Choose **Create** to save your configuration\.

 Amazon S3 can take up to 48 hours to deliver the first report, so check back when the first report arrives\.
-After you receive your first report, proceed to the next section to filter your S3 Inventory report’s contents\.
+After you receive your first report, proceed to the next section to filter your S3 Inventory report's contents\.
 If you no longer want to receive inventory reports for this bucket, delete your S3 Inventory configuration\.
 Otherwise, S3 delivers reports on a daily or weekly schedule\.

 An inventory list isn't a single point\-in\-time view of all objects\.
 Inventory lists are a rolling snapshot of bucket items, which are eventually consistent \(for example, the list might not include recently added or deleted objects\)\.
 Combining S3 Inventory and S3 Batch Operations works best when you work with static objects, or with an object set that you created two or more days ago\.
 To work with more recent data, use the [ListObjectsV2](https://docs.aws.amazon.com/AmazonS3/latest/API/API_ListObjectsV2.html) \(GET Bucket\) API operation to build your list of objects manually\.
 If needed, repeat the process for the next few days or until your inventory report shows the desired status for all keys\.

 ## Step 2: Filter your object list with S3 Select<a name="bucket-key-ex-filter-object-list-with-s3-select"></a>

-After you receive your S3 Inventory report, you can filter the report’s contents to list only the objects that aren't encrypted with Bucket Keys\.
-If you want all your bucket’s objects encrypted with Bucket Keys, you can ignore this step\.
+After you receive your S3 Inventory report, you can filter the report’s contents to list only the objects that aren't encrypted with S3 Bucket Keys\.
+If you want all your bucket’s objects encrypted with S3 Bucket Keys, you can ignore this step\.
 However, filtering your S3 Inventory report at this stage saves you the time and expense of re\-encrypting objects that you previously encrypted\.

 Although the following steps show how to filter using [Amazon S3 Select](http://aws.amazon.com/blogs/aws/s3-glacier-select/), you can also use [Amazon Athena](http://aws.amazon.com/athena)\.
 To decide which tool to use, look at your S3 Inventory report’s `manifest.json` file\.
 This file lists the number of data files that are associated with that report\.
 If the number is large, use Amazon Athena because it runs across multiple S3 objects, whereas S3 Select works on one object at a time\.
 For more information about using Amazon S3 and Athena together, see [Querying Amazon S3 Inventory with Amazon Athena](storage-inventory-athena-query.md) and [Using Athena](http://aws.amazon.com/blogs/storage/encrypting-objects-with-amazon-s3-batch-operations/#:~:text=Using%20Athena) in the blog post [Encrypting objects with Amazon S3 Batch Operations](http://aws.amazon.com/blogs/storage/encrypting-objects-with-amazon-s3-batch-operations)\.